Snakeyes5153/Final-Project-DS2020/README.md

 The graph above depicts the total global sales by the year the game was released.
-One of the issues with this graph is that the highest year of release is 2016, so the closer a game was released towards the end of 2016 then the lower their sales might be since they haven’t had as much time in the market compared to other games.
+One of the issues with this graph is that the highest year of release is 2016, so the closer a game was released towards the end of 2016, the lower its sales might be since they haven’t had as much time in the market as other games.
 The graph still does show that there was a boom in video game sales starting after 1995.
-The increase of sales in 1995 can be contributed to the release of the first PlayStation gaming system followed by the release of the Nintendo 64 in 1996.
-The increase in sales after 2000 can be contributed to the release of the PlayStation 2 in 2000, the Xbox in 2001, and the Nintendo GameCube in 2001.
-The increase in sales that continues into 2005 and after can be contributed to the release of PlayStation 3 in 2006, the Xbox 360 in 2005, and the Wii in 2006.
-The subsequent releases of the Xbox One and the PlayStation 4 in the mid 2010’s has also boosted gaming sales worldwide, but sadly the dataset is not that recent to show that result
+The sales increase in 1995 can be attributed to the release of the first PlayStation gaming system, followed by the release of the Nintendo 64 in 1996.
+The increase in sales after 2000 can be attributed to the release of the PlayStation 2 in 2000, the Xbox in 2001, and the Nintendo GameCube in 2001.
+The increase in sales that continued into 2005 and after can be attributed to the release of the PlayStation 3 in 2006, the Xbox 360 in 2005, and the Wii in 2006.
+The subsequent releases of the Xbox One and the PlayStation 4 in the mid-2010s have also boosted gaming sales worldwide, but sadly, the dataset is not that recent to show that result.

 ## Conclusion

-In conclusion, my analysis on the consumer market for video games has shown several factors that influence the market.
-One of the main ways to increase the chances of a high selling game is to make a game that appeases to want customers want.
-As shown in our analysis the top genres that are sold are action, sports, and shooter games.
-Making games that fit into one, or multiple, of these categories will increase the chances of selling more units for that game.
+In conclusion, my analysis of the consumer market for video games has shown several factors influencing the market.
+One of the main ways to increase the chances of a high-selling game is to make a game that appeases what customers want.
+My analysis shows that action, sports, and shooter games are the top genres sold.
+Making games that fit into one or multiple of these categories will increase the chances of selling more units for that game.
 Another factor is the ESRB rating of the game.
-While games that are rated E can sell well due to being open to a wider age demographic, games that are rated M appeal more to customers since that’s what action and shooter game ratings tend to fit into.
+While games that are rated E can sell well due to being open to a broader age demographic, games that are rated M appeal more to customers since that’s what action and shooter game ratings tend to fit into.
 There’s also the importance of how critics react to the game.
-In order to increase the amount of units sold, companies that allow critics to play their games early in hopes for good reviews will see an increase in the amount of units sold when the game is available on the market.
+In order to increase the number of units sold, companies that allow critics to play their games early in hopes of good reviews will see an increase in the number of units sold when the game is available on the market.
-Sometimes the timing of the release also matters.
-Releasing a game on a new gaming system will also increase sales since newer gaming systems are able to run bigger games with better graphics, and since they’re new customers will be looking for new games that are only available for these gaming systems.
+Sometimes, the timing of the release also matters.
+Releasing a game on a new gaming system will also increase sales since newer gaming systems can run bigger games with better graphics, and since they’re new, customers will be looking for new games that are only available for these gaming systems.

 Further research on the gaming platform is needed.
-Since this dataset only contains data as late as December, 2016 it doesn’t properly show the popularity of gaming systems like the PlayStation 4 or Xbox One.
+Since this dataset only contains data as late as December 2016, it doesn’t properly show the popularity of gaming systems like the PlayStation 4 or Xbox One.
-More recent research would also be useful in general to see if customers are still purchasing the newer gaming systems like the PlayStation 5 and the Xbox Series X, or if they’re starting to move more towards video games on the PC.
-Lastly, there were many variables missing when it came to the critic and user scores as well as the ESRB rating, so it would be interesting if more analysis could be done for comparing the critic and user scores for more video games and from different companies that also have video game reviews.
+More recent research would also be useful to see if customers are still purchasing the newer gaming systems like the PlayStation 5 and the Xbox Series X or if they’re starting to move more towards video games on the PC.
+Lastly, many variables were missing when it came to the critic and user scores as well as the ESRB rating, so it would be interesting if more analysis could be done for comparing the critic and user scores for more video games and from different companies that also have video game reviews.